dominikrys/dominikrys.github.io/content/posts/squid-transparent-proxy/index.md

 This part is straightforward, so just follow the normal install procedure for your operating system/package manager.
 I used Ubuntu, so installing Squid was as easy as `sudo apt install squid`.

 Before we continue, it's worth checking if Squid is able to run at this point (which may not be the case if something is using Squid's default port, for example).
 It should be running after installation, which you can check with `systemctl status squid`.
-If squid is not running, try to fix anything at this point.
+If squid is not running, you can attempt to fix its configuration in the next step.

 ## Configuring Squid